Hacker culture: Home computing enthusiasts

 In yet another context, a hacker is a computer hobbyist who pushes the limits of software or hardware.
 The home computer hacking subculture relates to the hobbyist home computing of the late 1970s, beginning with the availability of MITS Altair.
 An influential organization was the Homebrew Computer Club.
 However, its roots go back further to amateur radio enthusiasts.
 The amateur radio slang referred to creatively tinkering to improve performance as "hacking" already in the 1950s.

-A large overlaps between hobbyist hackers and the programmer subculture hackers existed during the Homebrew Club's days, but the interests and values of both communities somewhat diverged.
+A large overlap between hobbyist hackers and the programmer subculture hackers existed during the Homebrew Club's days, but the interests and values of both communities somewhat diverged.
 Today, the hobbyists focus on commercial computer and video games, software cracking and exceptional computer programming (demo scene).
 Also of interest to some members of this group is the modification of computer hardware and other electronic devices, see modding.

 A DIY musician probes the circuit board of a synthesizer for "bends" using a jeweler's screwdriver and alligator clips.

 Electronics hobbyists working on machines other than computers also fall into this category.
 This includes people who do simple modifications to graphing calculators, video game consoles, electronic musical keyboards or other device (see CueCat for a notorious example) to expose or add functionality to a device that was unintended for use by end users by the company who created it.
 A number of techno musicians have modified 1980s-era Casio SK-1 sampling keyboards to create unusual sounds by doing circuit bending: connecting wires to different leads of the integrated circuit chips.
 The results of these DIY experiments range from opening up previously inaccessible features that were part of the chip design to producing the strange, dis-harmonic digital tones that became part of the techno music style.

 Companies take different attitudes towards such practices, ranging from open acceptance (such as Texas Instruments for its graphing calculators and Lego for its Lego Mindstorms robotics gear) to outright hostility (such as Microsoft's attempts to lock out Xbox hackers or the DRM routines on Blu-ray Disc players designed to sabotage compromised players.)

 In this context, a "hack" refers to a program that (sometimes illegally) modifies another program, often a video game, giving the user access to features otherwise inaccessible to them.
 As an example of this use, for Palm OS users (until the 4th iteration of this operating system), a "hack" refers to an extension of the operating system which provides additional functionality.
 Term also refers to those people who cheat on video games using special software.
 This can also refer to the jailbreaking of iPhones.